AlterRSPS/Alter/README.md

 #### I found a bug, where can I report it?
 - You can report them by creating Issue on [GitHub](https://github.com/AlterRSPS/Alter/issues) or in Alter's [Discord Server](https://discord.gg/kdhBuRaduw)

-> [!NOTE]
-> The documentation for this framework is still in progress.

 #### Setting up the server:
 * Youtube tutorial: https://www.youtube.com/watch?v=2Tu-NTzMbf0